intel/ai-containers/preset/README.md

 #### Next Steps

-1. For Deep Learning and Inference Optimization containers there will be separate conda environments for each AI framework: `pytorch-cpu`, `pytorch-gpu`, `tensorflow-cpu` and `tensorflow-gpu`.
-Use the command below to activate one environment:
+1. For each container there will be a kernel with the environment name: `classical-ml`, `jax`, `pytorch-cpu`, `pytorch-gpu` `tensorflow-cpu` and  `tensorflow-gpu`.
+Use the command below to activate the `pytorch-cpu` environment in the Deep Learning PyTorch CPU preset:

     ```bash
-    conda activate <env-name>
+    conda activate pytorch-cpu
     ```

 2. Select a test from the `sample-tests` folder and run it using the following command as an example:

     ```bash
-    python sample-tests/intel_extension_for_tensorflow/test_itex.py
+    python sample-tests/intel_extension_for_pytorch/test_ipex.py
     ```

-    The `test_itex.py` script uses TensorFlow to classify images with a pre-trained ResNet model from TensorFlow Hub.
+    The `test_ipex.py` script utilizes PyTorch to classify images with a pre-trained ResNet-50 model.
+    Users can specify whether to run the script on a CPU or XPU, and there is an option to apply optimizations using Intel Extension for PyTorch (IPEX).
-    It creates a random image, preprocesses it, and then runs the model 100 times to measure the average inference time, excluding the first 10 runs which are considered warm-up iterations.
+    Transfers both the model and data to the chosen device, and then measures the average inference time over 100 runs, excluding the initial warm-up phase.
-    Additionally, the script identifies and lists the available GPUs and CPUs, and prints the version of TensorFlow being used.
+    Finally, the script prints the average inference time.

 > [!NOTE]
 > The `sample-tests` folder may differ in each container, and some tests use a bash script.

 ## Run in Multi-Node Distributed Mode [Advanced]

-You can follow the instructions provided for [Intel® Extension for TensorFlow*](https://github.com/intel/ai-containers/tree/main/preset/deep-learning/demo/tensorflow-distributed/README.md) and [Intel® Extension for PyTorch*](https://github.com/intel/ai-containers/tree/main/preset/deep-learning/demo/pytorch-distributed/README.md) along with the Deep Learning or Inference Optimization presets using your preferred framework.
+You can follow the instructions provided for [Intel® Extension for TensorFlow*](https://github.com/intel/ai-containers/tree/main/preset/deep-learning/demo/tensorflow-distributed/README.md) and [Intel® Extension for PyTorch*](https://github.com/intel/ai-containers/tree/main/preset/deep-learning/demo/pytorch-distributed/README.md) along with the Deep Learning PyTorch GPU or Deep Learning TensorFlow GPU presets using your preferred framework.

 ## Troubleshooting and Support